dimitris-karapliafis/RdRpCATCH/README.md

 In addition, RdRpCATCH provides information about the number of profiles that were positive for each sequence across all pHMM databases, and taxonomic information based on the MMseqs2 easy-taxonomy and search modules against a custom RefSeq Riboviria database.

+### Version 0.0.7 -> 0.0.8 Changelog
+- Added support for custom pHMM databases.
+See the [Setting up custom pHMM databases](#setting-up-custom-phmm-databases) section for more information.
+- All specified flags use '-' instead of '_' (e.g. `--db-dir` instead of `--db_dir`).
+- Fixed issue with specifying the Lucaprot_HMM and Zayed_HMM databases in the `--db-options` argument.
+- Command `rdrpcatch download` renamed as `rdrpcatch databases` for clarity, as it now supports adding custom pHMM databases to the RdRpCATCH databases.
+This is facilitated by the `--add-custom-db` argument.
+- Added none option to the `--db-options` argument to search only against custom databases.

 ** The tool has been modified to use [rolypoly](https://code.jgi.doe.gov/UNeri/rolypoly) code/approaches **

 ![rdrpcatch_flowchart_v0.png](images%2Frdrpcatch_illustration.png)